StevenMayher/432-2022/classes/class22/README.md

 - Ronald L. Wasserstein & Nicole A. Lazar (2016) [The ASA's Statement on p-Values: Context, Process, and Purpose](https://www.tandfonline.com/doi/full/10.1080/00031305.2016.1154108), *The American Statistician*, 70:2, 129-133, DOI:
 [10.1080/00031305.2016.1154108](https://doi.org/10.1080/00031305.2016.1154108).
 PDF [also available here](https://github.com/THOMASELOVE/432-2022/blob/main/classes/class22/references/ASA_2016_Pvalues_Context_Process_Purpose.pdf).

-### Need to have a tough talk with someone about p values?
+### Need to have a tough talk with someone about statistical significance, and/or p values?

 - The ASA Section on Teaching of Statistics in the Health Sciences has [some interesting material](https://tshsblog.wixsite.com/main/single-post/2018/05/08/ReadyResources-Publications-for-teaching-p-values)
 - I've given these posts: [Why I've lost faith in p values, part 1](https://lucklab.ucdavis.edu/blog/2018/4/19/why-i-lost-faith-in-p-values) and [Why I've lost faith in p values, part 2](https://lucklab.ucdavis.edu/blog/2018/4/28/why-ive-lost-faith-in-p-values-part-2) to a few people.
 Maybe they'll help you.